EGO4D-Consortium/evalai-demonstrator-proficiency/README.md

 upstream	git@github.com:EGO4D-Consortium/evalai-base.git (fetch)
 upstream	git@github.com:EGO4D-Consortium/evalai-base.git (push)
 $ git fetch upstream
+$ git rebase upstream/challenge
+$ # Ideally there shouldn't be any merge conflicts.
+If there are, fix them (you likely changed something that should only be changed in base)
+$ git push origin challenge
 ```

+Viola!
+You challenge will be rebuilt and updated with the latest updates on the base repo.

 ### Setup EvalAI <--> github access:
 Then follow steps 2, 3, 4 from the [EvalAI setup guide](https://evalai.readthedocs.io/en/latest/host_challenge.html) to allow EvalAI to read from this repo.